 - Roll out the crescent dough sheet to a large rectangle that is 1/4-inch thick.

 - Spread the sausage mixture on the dough.

 - Roll it up like a jelly roll and place the roll on a baking sheet seam-side down.
 Be sure to seal the dough well.

 - Bake at 400 degrees for 20 minutes, the top should be golden brown when you remove it from the oven.

-- Slice the sausage meat roll before serving.
+- Slice the sausage meat roll with a sharp knife before serving.